How the Chinese Women's Volleyball Team "Dug" China a New Future

 With China’s GDP rising steadily in the modern-day, the Chinese women’s volleyball team is no longer the backbone for the nation’s morale.
 Likewise, without the livelihood of an entire family resting upon children’s shoulders, it is no longer necessary for children to continue the level of work and suffering as that of the ’80s.
 With the threat of poverty shrinking, Chinese children should also be allowed to deviate from their set paths, just as the volleyball team has done.
 As current head coach and ’80s team legend, Lang Ping, the “Iron Hammer,” says “the spirit of the women's volleyball team is not to win the championship, but sometimes you know you won't win, and you do your best.
 It is you who keeps standing up and shakes, even if you walk along the way.
 The dust is full of firmness.”
 The team is now allowed to play their own game and enjoy the sport purely for themselves with their ambitious drive to improve, no longer being a necessity born from desperation but a passion.
 Their practices are held in pristine gyms with high ceilings and a well-waxed floor, a vast improvement from the team’s humble beginnings in a decrepit, concrete room.
 The loud calls and counts are exuberant, and each spike or miraculous save is celebrated to its fullest extent.

-Once Lang Ping took over as head coach, she made sure to question each girl to see if they truly love volleyball, which was the only important qualification apart from skill.
+Once Lang Ping took over as head coach, she made sure to question each girl to see if they truly loved volleyball, which was the only important qualification apart from skill.
 One girl realized that she was only on the team because no one had ever allowed her to do otherwise.
 Much like many of the teammates on the ’80s team, she had never been given a choice about what her life would look like.
 Lang Ping set her free because the team no longer needed to be purely driven towards winning in the name of a nation’s hope.
 The fulfillment the team receives from each game is different from before, but not in a bad way.
 While they had held up the dreams of an entire nation before, now they can focus on their personal happiness without feeling guilty.

 With only seven-tenths of a percent of the population living in poverty, parents do not need to push their children as hard either.
 Parents from the competitive time need to realize that they suffered competition due to a pressure for survival that no longer exists.
 While it is true that working hard and doing well in school can lead to success later in life, it is by no means a guarantee like it was in the 1980s.
 With today’s stability, happiness should be the goal, and a career one is content with will yield much more happiness than wealth in a lucrative but arduous occupation.
-The privilege that has been afforded to the next generation is precious, so do not squander it competing over a needless college-entrance game.
+The privilege that has been afforded to the next generation is precious, so do not squander it needlessly competing over a college-prestige game.